 Our two favorite Emmas, Emma Watson, and Emma Stone are all about the ear cuff life.
 Emma Watson, of Harry Potter fame, even convinced the good folks at Disney to style her up with a full wrap ear cuff in the promotional photos for the live-action Beauty and the Beast.
 Beyond that, she has been up and down the red carpet in ear cuffs.
 From the ear crawlers to the multi-hoop use, she has the look down.

 Emma Stone, most recently of La La Land, also lives for ear cuffs.
 Not only are they a part of her Hollywood premier stylings, but she has also been spotted wearing them in her daily comings and goings as well.

-Jennifer Lawrence stacked some diamond encrusted cuffs high on her ear for her premieres of two different Hunger Games movies.
-For her Hunger Games premiere in Los Angeles, she stacked some diamond encrusted cuffs high on her ear.
-Her couture look at the Catching Fire premier amped that look up with some heavy duty ear crawlers.
+Jennifer Lawrence stacked some diamond-encrusted cuffs high on her ear for her premieres of two different Hunger Games movies.
+For her Hunger Games premiere in Los Angeles, she stacked some diamond-encrusted cuffs high on her ear.
+Her couture look at the Catching Fire premiere amped that lookup with some heavy-duty ear crawlers.

 Now you know who wore what type of ear cuff, it is time to find your own favorites.
 We have already located ten of ours but honestly, that list just keeps growing.
 Here are our top ten ear cuffs to get that inspiration flowing.

 We will start with the simplest piece on our list.
 An homage to its 90s roots, this is a single band of 925 Sterling Silver.
 It is intricately styled into a braided twist that adds texture and interest to the otherwise standard piece of jewelry.